smerkel/LilleRShake/README.md

 ## Content

 At present
- * Scripts to plot records from individual seismometer(s) for one event are in (EQRecords/)
+ * Scripts to plot records from individual seismometer(s), including the RShake at Univ.
+Lille for one event are in [EQRecords](EQRecords/)
  * More to come soon...